NSO-developer/nso-ansible-demo/README.md

 And use Ansible to bring NSO in sync with the network:
 ```
-ansible-playbook -vvv sync-from.yaml
+ansible-playbook -v sync-from.yaml
 ```

 Now that we are in sync, we can start fetching data from NSO to use in our playbooks.
-The following three commands shows you how to fetch some configuration data from the `jnpr0` device, how to run the same data through the json2yaml tool producing the exact YAML output that can be used in the next step.
+The following commands shows you how to fetch some configuration data from the `jnpr0` device, how to run the same data through the `json2yaml.py` tool producing the exact YAML output that can be used in the next step.

 ```
 curl -s -u admin:admin -H "Accept: application/vnd.yang.data+json" http://localhost:8080/api/config/devices/device/jnpr0/config?deep
 curl -s -u admin:admin -H "Accept: application/vnd.yang.data+json" http://localhost:8080/api/config/devices/device/jnpr0/config?deep| ../json2yaml.py
 ```

-Paste into verify-device-tmpl.yaml under line with device name (remember indent).
+Paste the output into `verify-device-tmpl.yaml` under the line with the device name.
+Remember to indent correctly.

+You can then run the following to verify that the configuration indeed hasn't changed.

 ```
 ansible-playbook -v verify-device-tmpl.yaml -e device=jnpr0
 ```

-Change the config and look at the delta.
+We can now make a change the configuration and run the verify playbook again and look at the delta.
+First we change the configuration of `jnpr0` through NSO the NSO CLI:

 ```
+admin@ncs% configure
 admin@ncs% set devices device jnpr0 config junos:configuration system domain-name baz.com
 admin@ncs% commit
 ```

-And then recheck to find the deviation.
+And then rerun the verify-playbook to find the deviation.

 ```
 ansible-playbook -v verify-device-tmpl.yaml -e device=jnpr0
 ```

-Let's create the corresponding configuration template and enforce, paste buffer into configure-device-tmpl.yaml under line with device name (remember indent).
+Let's create the corresponding configuration template and enforce the configuration.
+Paste buffer into configure-device-tmpl.yaml under line with device name (remember indent).

 ```
 ansible-playbook -v configure-device-tmpl.yaml -e device=jnpr0